 Melanoma Walk 2015 was a huge success!
 We had 24 walk teams, and 340 people came out to walk with countless more donating to the cause.
 At the free skin cancer screening held before the walk, seven community dermatologists and healthcare providers donated their time, and perfomed 75 screenings.
 Several possible skin cancers and pre-cancers were found.
 We had 20 major sponsors and another 50 in-kind donations from community businesses.
 We raised over $58,000 to continue our efforts to reduce skin cancer rates through education, research and community outreach.
-Thanks to everyone who contributed to Melanoma Walk this year, including all our volunteers.
+Thanks to everyone who contributed to Melanoma Walk 2016, including all our volunteers.
 Without you, we could not make the Walk the fine event that it is!
 Visit our Facebook page to see pictures from the Walk.

 10th annual Living in Harmony with the Sun

 The Skin Cancer Institute had its 10th annual event at the Arizona-Sonora Desert Museum on Saturday, June 13th with our sun safe mascot Ray, informational tables on sunscreen and skin cancer, kids activities, and more!
 We had a lot of visitors join us for the evening!